ExcitedStates/KGS/README.md

 kgs --initial 2ERL.kgs.pdb
 ```
 This should create an `output` directory and put 10 generated conformations
 in it (the default number of samples to generate).
+The prepared `.kgs.pdb`
+file has the same coordinates as the original, but atom-ids have been
+renumbered, and REMARK records indicating hydrogen-bonds have been added.